 As viruses go, the Windows Security fake warning is fairly minor, and also quite simple to remove.
 There are far more dangerous threats online, and you would be wise to protect your online privacy with NordVPN.
 NordVPN will protect your connection and prevent any snoopers from spying on your activity.

-NordVPN also comes bundled with the Threat Protection feature.
+NordVPN also offers Threat Protection feature.
 This security addition will automatically prevent you from entering any dangerous, malware-ridden sites, and even scans any recently downloaded files for malware, promptly deleting the malicious files if it’s compromised.